Successful project logistics is based on rigorous, detailed planning, attention to detail, superior execution and hands-on control.

 Richard J. Bolte, Jr

-PRESIDENT / CHIEF EXECUTIVE OFFICER
+CHAIRMAN OF THE BOARD / CHIEF EXECUTIVE OFFICER

 Richard J. Bolte, Jr. joined BDP International in 1973.
 During his 30-year career with the company he has held positions covering a broad range of the firm’s operations in global logistics and transportation.

 Rich earned a BS Degree from Mount St. Mary’s College, Emmitsburg, Maryland and has attended various management development programs, including the Wharton Business School and The Center for Creative Leadership.